ezzabuzaid/fayona/readme.md

 # Node Buildozer

-### A small opinionated framework built on top of Express using Typescript with minimal 3rd party dependcies
+### A small opinionated framework built on top of Express using Typescript with minimal 3rd party dependencies,

+It helps in easily kick off most of the small and mid projects.

+DDD is the core of what it means, although not the whole concept is leveraged out, still, it looks like domain originated

 ![Sample Crud](https://media-exp1.licdn.com/dms/image/C4D22AQFXto7aXpbAfw/feedshare-shrink_800/0?e=1583971200&v=beta&t=chjQfyxTaYaqpH4NYWJ0v_Rcns1L-QwLqYae_UK7swE)